The Conference is not being offered 2020 due to COVID restrictions.

 We at Safe Haven Sustainable Farms would like to invite you to join us this year for all three of what are known as the Pilgrimage feasts of the Creator.
-Days of Unleavened Bread (Matzot), Shavuot, and Sukkot.
+Matzot, Shavuot, and Sukkot.

 The Father, in His infinite wisdom, gave all of His people these beautiful feasts to celebrate each year, and each one gives a little clearer picture into who He is.